Yuzurukyun/TsuserverDR/README.md

     - If no ID is given, target is yourself.
 * **sneakself**
     - Sneaks all opened multiclients that can be sneaked.
+* **summon** "ID" "area number"
+    - Summons target from their area to the intended area, or to your area if not given an area, and remove them from the invite list of their old area.
 * **st** "message"
     - Sends a message to all active staff members.
 * **status_set_other** "ID/char name/edited-to character/showname/char showname/OOC name" "status"